echo2echo/Perl-Web-Images/README.md

 Change html to taste and change Copyright to your own site.

-Visit your site at http://YourSite.net/cgi-bin/MyGallery/perl-cgi-images.pl to see your image gallery.
+Visit your site at something like http://YourSite.net/cgi-bin/MyGallery/perl-cgi-images.pl to see your image gallery.